 The NEMA Midgets returned for a 25-lap event during the New England 100 modified show.
 George Munson won the event.

 Motorcycle racing returned for a second season, however Saturday night stock car competitors would become disgruntled with the series.
 Although the motorcycle track was built inside the asphalt track, fragments of the clay track would continually kick onto the asphalt track were the stock cars raced the following night.
-Despite this, and average-to-below-average crowds during their events, Motorcycle racing continued and returned again in 1974.
+Despite this, and below-average crowds during their events, Motorcycle racing continued and returned again in 1974.

 The ownership group had a challenging year in 1973.
 Business suffered as the country went through a recession and fuel shortage was still an issue.
 They continually tried to hold events other than auto races on the Speedbowl property.
 Early in the year, they lobbied to get a permit for a jai-alai facility on the property.
 They also tried to secure permits to hold concerts.
 Both were denied by the Town of Waterford.
-These denials, in addition to the Motorcycle events failing to draw good crowds, led to some members of Waterford Speedbowl, Inc. to begin to consider selling the race track.
+These denials, in addition to the Motorcycle events failing to draw good crowds, led to some members of Waterford Speedbowl, Inc. to seriously consider selling the race track.